 This proposal revises the definition of "inflation" for both state and local property levies to mean the annual percentage increase in the consumer price index for all urban consumers (CPI-U) in the western region for all items as provided for the most recent 12-month period by the Bureau of Labor Statistics of the United Stated Department of Labor by July 25 of the year before the year the taxes are payable.

-This proposal revises the definition of "limit factor" for all local taxing districts' regular property tax levies, as follows:
+This proposal revises the definition of "limit factor" for all local taxing districts' regular property tax levies to mean 100% plus population change and inflation, but not to exceed 103%.